rottenwheel/revuo-weekly/readme.md

 ## Revuo Monero

-Revuo Monero is a weekly newsletter where you can find find the most recent Monero news.
+Revuo Monero is a weekly newsletter where you can find the most recent Monero news.

 [Emerald](https://github.com/KingFelix/emerald/) is the theme used by Revuo.
 It is a minimal and mobile-first blog theme for Jekyll.